swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

    Manually disable features that are not used by the application(eg: default ports).

 ### Security Features
-Since elastic search is made up of many moving parts, it has various layers of security.
+Since Elasticsearch is made up of many moving parts, it has various layers of security.
 X-pack security is the security provider that works on elastic search on various levels.
 Following is a further description of the levels:

 User Authentication: Authentication services called realms, provided built in by X-pack, handles the process.
 There are some built in realms like native, ldap, active_directory, pki, file, saml.
 Also, one can built their own realm, which can then be plugged into X-pack.